 I will summarize these in detail to make sure these frequently unforeseen expenses don't sneak up on you.
 Cash outlays required when negotiating offer:

 Home Inspection Fee: It is strongly advised for you to contract a home inspector.
 A home inspector will put together a written report on the fitness of the home for their fee in between $450 & $550 dependant upon the complexity of your inspection.

 Deposit: An initial deposit which will go toward your downpayment is needed whenever you make an offer to purchase.
-The deposit might cost you from as little as a $1000 to 1% of the value.
+The deposit might cost you from as little as 2% to 5% of the value.

-The following is a summary of closing expenses which are suffered by the Barrie Home Buyer;
+The following is a summary of closing expenses which are suffered by the Home Buyer;

 The First-time Home Buyers' Tax Credit: was introduced as part of 'Canada's Economic Action Plan' to assist Canadians in purchasing their first home.